laserpants/trombone/README.md

 ##### Placeholders

-Trombone templates acknowledge two types of placeholder variables, both denoted by a double pair of surrounding  curly-braces (inspired by Handlebars.js):
+Trombone templates acknowledge two types of placeholder variables, both denoted by a double pair of surrounding  curly-braces (similar to Handlebars.js):

 * Uri segment `{{:variables}}` and
 * JSON value `{{placeholders}}`.